Tamar Lambert

+Playing career

 Lambert was born in Saint Catherine Parish.
 His senior debut for Jamaica came at the age of 19, when he played a List A match against a touring South Africa A team.
 After that match, Lambert did not play again until January 2004, when he made his first-class debut against the Windward Islands in the 2003–04 Carib Beer Cup.
 Against Guyana during the 2006–07 season of the same tournament, he recorded a maiden first-class century, 110 from 218 balls.

 During the 2008–09 Regional Four Day Competition, Lambert scored 759 runs from 12 matches, making him Jamaica's leading run-scorer (and seventh in the competition).
 His season included only a single century, however, an innings of 143 against Barbados.
 The following season, Lambert took his first and only first-class five-wicket haul, 8/42 against the Combined Campuses and Colleges, also finishing with match figures of 10/63.
 Only two Jamaicans have taken better figures in a first-class innings (Gavin Wallace and Nikita Miller).